 This course will discuss external forces and their effects on motion, how the musculoskeletal system responds and generates its own internal forces to maintain position, and how to apply biomechanical principles to analyze movement and ultimately improve athletic performance.
-Students will discover
+Students will discover the principles of biomechanics through observation during lecture and experiments in the concurrent PHYS 310L lab course.

 Prerequisite: C or better in PHYS 300/300L (or consent of the program director).
-Concurrent enrollment in PHYS 310L
+Concurrent enrollment in PHYS 310L the principles of biomechanics through observation and experiments as well as during lecture in the concurrent PHYS 310 lecture course.
+LABORATORY FEE: See current laboratory fee.